-Cyber Bullying
+Online/Cyber- Bullying

-Cyber or online bullying is the use of phones; instant messaging, e-mail, chat rooms or social networking sites such as Facebook and Twitter to harass threaten or intimidate someone for the same reasons as stated above.
+Online/Cyber- bullying is the use of phones; instant messaging, e-mail, chat rooms or social networking sites such as Facebook and Twitter to harass threaten or intimidate someone for the same reasons as stated above.
 Many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
-This means that some children, whilst at school or college, sexually harass their peers via their mobile and smart technology, share indecent images; consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
-(KCSIE, 2021)
+This means that some children, whilst at school or college, sexually harass, bully and control others via their mobile and smart technology, share indecent images; consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
+(KCSIE, 2024)